MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## Run a detection test

-After you have onboarded a device, you can run a detection test to make sure that everything is working correctly with Defender for Business.
+After you have onboarded a device manually, you can run a detection test to make sure that everything is working correctly with Defender for Business.

 1. On the device, create a folder: `C:\test-MDATP-test`.